Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 How to Choose: Forms, Doses & What Matters

-Clinical dose: 500-1500mg curcumin daily using an enhanced-bioavailability form (phospholipid complex or piperine co-administration)
+Clinical dose: 500-1,500mg curcumin daily; must use enhanced-bioavailability form (phospholipid complex or piperine) - standard curcumin absorbs poorly

 Best forms: Meriva (phospholipid-bound curcumin, ~29x better absorption than standard), C3 Complex + BioPerine (piperine increases curcumin absorption by ~20x), BCM-95 / Biocurcumax (curcumin-essential oil complex, ~7x better absorption), Longvida (lipid-particle technology, highly brain-bioavailable), CurcuWin (water-dispersible form, ~46x better absorption than standard)